binsec/rosa/doc/src/extensions/oracle.md

 # Extending the ROSA oracle
 If you wish to add a new oracle algorithm, you need to modify the `oracle` module.

-First you need to add the new oracle.
+First, you need to add the new oracle.
 For this example, we'll place it in `src/oracle/my_oracle.rs`.

 In `oracle.rs`, we need to declare the new module: